-Urban areas are still the chief engines of economic growth in many states.
-This is particularly true for regions of the country that have experienced significant growth in recent years, for example: Seattle, WA; Miami, FL; and Austin, TX.
+Urban areas are still the chief engines of economic growth in the U.S. This is particularly true for regions of the country that have experienced significant growth in recent years, for example, cities like Seattle, WA; Miami, FL; and Portland, OR; and Austin, TX.
 This begs the following questions:

-- 1. What are the reasons for economic growth? - 2.
+- 1. What are the chief drivers of economic growth? - 2.
 Can other cities emulate their high-growth peers? - 3.
 What tools do cities have to spur economic growth?

 Declining cities have always faced enormous challenges in turning around their economic fortunes.
-These challenges have been worsened by a number of modern forces, particularly globalization.
-The forces of globalization have accelerated the normal "creative destruction" of modern capitalism (Schumpeter).
+These challenges have been worsened by several modern forces, particularly globalization and telecommunications.
+These forces have accelerated the normal "creative destruction" of modern capitalism (see Schumpeter).
 Other current challenges that cities face include climate change and terrorism.
-These have been added to the typical urban problems of poverty, crime, deteriorating infrastructure, inadequate revenues, etc.
+These have been added to the "traditional" urban problems of poverty, crime, deteriorating infrastructure, inadequate revenues, etc.

-This course provides an introduction to the context, theory, process, and practice of local economic development policy with an emphasis on the economic revitalization of declining urban cores.
+This course will introduce you to the context, theory, process, and practice of local economic development policy with an emphasis on the economic revitalization of declining urban cores.
 We will investigate St. Louis as a classic example of a city that has been in long-term decline and what can be done to reverse this.
-The objectives of the course are 1) to provide an introduction to the key concepts, ideas, strategies and (often conflicting and contradictory) goals of urban economic development; 2) to understand the impacts that global, national, regional, and state economic forces and policies have on cities; 3) to critically reflect on the goals, objectives, and outcomes of local economic development efforts, particularly in light of questions like who benefits, who loses, and how do such efforts increase or decrease social inequality?
-4) To examine the historical, economic, political, and social environments in which economic development policymaking occurs; 5) to analyze the range of strategies, programs, and tools that are used to improve the economic prospects of neighborhoods, cities, and regions; and 6) to understand the complex politics of urban economic development.
+The objectives of the course are: 1) provide an introduction to the key concepts, ideas, strategies and (often conflicting and contradictory) goals of urban economic development; 2) give you an understanding of the impacts that global, national, regional, and state economic forces and policies have on cities; 3) allow you to critically reflect on the goals, objectives, and outcomes of local economic development efforts, particularly in light of questions like who benefits, who loses, and how do such efforts increase or decrease social inequality?
+4) provide the tools to examine the historical, economic, political, and social environments in which economic development policymaking occurs; 5) provide an opportunity to analyze the range of strategies, programs, and tools that are used to improve the economic prospects of neighborhoods, cities, and regions; and 6) give you an understanding the complex politics of urban economic development.